RakhithJK/dbeaver-dbeaver-wiki/Spelling.md

 In DBeaver's spelling settings you can add your own custom dictionary by specifying the path to it in the **User defined dictionary** field.
 This dictionary should be a **.txt** file with one word per line.

-If you want to disable the custom dictionary, clear the **User defined dictionary** field and apply the changes.
+If you want to disable the custom dictionary, remove the file at the specified path.

 ### Advanced Settings